πŸ— Creating An Express Server

 That is it for this week.
 I thought I would get around to implementing the first version of our server, but I did not, so we will get into that next time.
 In the meantime, here are some things to consider that we will likely address in upcoming posts.

-1. Given that SSR only performs the very first render of our React app, how we can include asynchronous data and render more of our page?
+1. Given that SSR only performs the very first render of our React app, how can we include asynchronous data and render more of our page?

 2. How will our render server know what browser code to render?